(775) 717-0117

 A formal CTC includes written notice, specific commitments, a deadline, documentation, increased participation, daily in-person recovery meetings, sponsor verification, full participation in house routines, and financial correction when relevant.

 CTC is not punishment.
-It is increased accountability to the structure agreed to initially with daily recovery meeting participation added when ordinary request for correction was not enough.
+It is increased accountability to the structure the member agreed to initially, with daily recovery-meeting participation added when ordinary requests for correction were not enough.

 A House Reset is a short-term increase in structure used when the house is becoming unstable, unsafe, chaotic, or off track.